Race Recap: Surf Coast Century, 50km

 Note the erosion and guts made by the 4WD

-When it comes to fuelling, I have my watch is set up so the first screen tells me my heart rate, and duration.
+When it comes to fuelling, I have my watch set up so the first screen tells me my heart rate and duration.
 This helps me to keep track of when to take nutrition.
 I wasn’t too worried about knowing about my distance.
 My training has been based on time, and knowing the distance you have travelled or yet to travel can be a real mental struggle, so it was just easier to remove that from the equation.
 Keeping an eye on the time meant that I could keep my nutrition up.
 My goal was to eat every 45 minutes.

-During that leg of the run I ate/drank:
+During that leg of the run, I ate/drank:

 • Goulburn Valley fruit pouch